rust-lang/rust/src/doc/trpl/static-and-dynamic-dispatch.md

 }
 ```

-This has some upsides: static dispatching of any method calls, allowing for
-inlining and hence usually higher performance.
-It also has some downsides:
+This has a great upside: static dispatch allows function calls to be
+inlined because the callee is known at compile time, and inlining is
+the key to good optimization.
+Static dispatch is fast, but it comes at
-causing code bloat due to many copies of the same function existing in the
+a tradeoff: 'code bloat', due to many copies of the same function
-binary, one for each type.
+existing in the binary, one for each type.

 Furthermore, compilers aren’t perfect and may “optimise” code to become slower.
 For example, functions inlined too eagerly will bloat the instruction cache